mevvern/RWEditor/README.md

 ### save
 * ctrl-s

-to save a level you must rename from the default name. there is only one save slot currently
+to save a level to browser storage.
+There is only one save slot currently
 ### load
 * ctrl+L

-to load a level. this will permanently delete whatever you didn't save, so be careful!
+to load a level from browser storage. this will permanently delete whatever you didn't save, so be careful!
 ### copy
 * ctrl-c
 ### paste